-The MTA in Team Super Catch.
-Any boomerang may be used as duration (MTA)

-boomerang. see Range of Flight

-Foot fault

-Occurs when during his throw, the thrower's foot touches the line that defines the bull'seye for the event.
+- Disqualified from Disqualified throwers may not throw, coach, or act as his teams' designated judge for an event.
+He is to remain off the competition field for the duration of the disqualification. - DurationThe MTA in Team Super Catch.
+Any boomerang may be used as duration (MTA) boomerang. - Flight range see Range of Flight - Foot fault Occurs when during his throw, the thrower's foot touches the line that defines the bull's-eye for the event.
 The thrower's foot touches the line of the bull's-eye before or while releasing his boomerang.
 The throwing movement has to stop clearly without a foot touching the line of the bull's-eye before the thrower leaves the 2-meter circle to perform a catch.
-In Long Distance the thrower may at no time touch or cross the line of the 2meter circle and the 40-meter baseline.
+In Long Distance the thrower may at no time touch or cross the line of the 2-meter circle and the 40-meter baseline.